andrewbaxter/structre/readme.md

 - Trying to get nonexistent captures
 - Desync of capture names in regex and the names used to fetch fields

+(Note this isn't like serde: you start with a regex, then write a struct to match the regex.
+It doesn't work on arbitrary structures)

 # Installation

 ```sh